jilavsky/SAXS_IgorCode/User form factors for Irena/README.md

 USE in Irena :
 * In Modeling II select User form factor
-* In panel put in "Name of ForFactor function this string:    FF_CoreThreeShell
+* In panel put in "Name of Form Factor function this string:    FF_CoreThreeShell
 * In Panel put in Name of volume FF function this string:     FF_CoreThreeShellVolume
 * Read the code at the top, this is complicated.
-* There are too many parameters for Irean GUI, some must be set as constants and cannot be fitted.
+* There are too many parameters for Irena GUI, some must be set as constants and cannot be fitted.
 Changing requires code modification.
 * SLD values are implicitely multipled by 10^10cm^-2, so insert only a number.
 These are rhos not, delta-rho-square

 **In main panel set contrast = 1 !!!!!
 Contrasts are part of the form factor in this case.**